AlfilAlex/easybroker_prueba/README.md

 As we can see, the page is designed to present the individual property main information as a card.
 All the properties where shown as the _published_ property were not found.
 A squared card as an instagram profile page was considered but because of time constraints the design was not done.

+Orange color was selected since it is helpfull to make users feel more happy and energetic.

 ![Properties home page](./readme_src/home.png)

 #### Pagination in home